NekomimiOwO/AinoCompanion/README.md

 - The extraction point must be **unlocked and active**.
 - If the extraction point is locked, Ai-Chan will **instantly drop the item or player** at her feet instead of attempting delivery.
 - This prevents the pet from getting stuck trying to deliver to an unavailable objective.
-- She will not pick up carts.
+- She will not pick up carts (It would be chaos if she could 0.0).

 When a valid extraction point is available, Ai-Chan approaches it and drops the item at a randomized position within the "In Cart" collider to avoid stacking items exactly on top of each other.